HyperCubedSoftware/aml/README.md

 # aml
-A new JS based views library that uses simple, human readable syntax
+A new XML based Language that uses simple, human readable syntax to make Application UI Design simpler.